Patrick-Michael/Mental-Health-Diagnostic-KBS/README.md

 The app will open in your browser at http://localhost:8501.

 Note: Make sure PatrickMentalHealthOntologyPython.rdf is present in the project root folder.

+How to use:

+Write symptoms in the text box and select from the menu.
+With fuzzy matching, it can approximate typos and show possible alternative names for symptoms.

+Example picture:

+Use the "Diagnose" button and wait for inferred symptoms, episodes, and disorders.